 There’s also another factor.
 Vitamin B6 is water soluble and easily excreted through your body.
 Since you can’t store it like vitamin D for example, you should ensure to get optimal amounts of B6 daily.

-Again, I don’t suggest supplementing with vitamin B6 alone – instead, as a part of a B complex.
-Or take it as a part of a proven nootropic formula, which I’ve already talked about briefly.
-I’m talking about Mind Lab Pro – the most advanced premium nootropic stack on the market.
+Again, I don’t suggest supplementing with vitamin B6 alone – but rather as a part of a B complex.
+Or take it as a part of a proven nootropic formula, like Mind Lab Pro.

-Alternatively, you can get vitamin B6 in a high-quality multivitamin like Performance Lab Whole-Food Multi which is the current market leader in its category.
+Alternatively, you can get vitamin B6 in a high-quality multivitamin like Performance Lab Nutrigenesis Multi which is the current market leader in its category.
 And my personal favorite.